On The Evaluation of Collision Probability along a Path: A

 \begin{proof} $\bigvee_{\mathbb{S}}C_s = \bigvee_{\mathbb{S}} \{ N_{RO}(\omega,s) \in D_{RO}(s) \} = \bigvee_{\mathbb{S}} \{ N_{RO}(\omega,s_0) \in D_{RO}(s) \} = \{ N_{RO}(\omega,s_0) \in \bigcup_{\mathbb{S}} D_{RO}(s) \} $, of which the probability is \cref{eq:totalprobconfigurationmoving}. \end{proof}

-Note that \cref{def:H2} is a specialization of \cref{eq:probmovingsetgauss} on the set $D_T$.
+Note that \cref{def:H3} is a specialization of \cref{eq:probmovingsetgauss} on the set $D_T$.
 Moreover, notice how by swapping $D_T$ with the union of the $D_{RO}(s)$ over any contiguous subset of $\mathbb{S}$, i.e. $D_{RO}(s_1,s_2) = \bigcup_{s=s_1}^{s_2} D_{RO}(s)$, we obtain the probability of the related subpath.
 In this sense the \enquote{Probability To Go} is computed by integrating \cref{eq:totalprobconfigurationmoving} over $D_{RO}(s,s_N)$.

-While hypotheses such as (H1), (H2) and (H3) are mathematical abstractions, these tightly connect to the assumptions one can draw from the particular scenario.
+While hypotheses such as (H1), (H2) and (H3), shown in \cref{fig:H1H2H3}, are mathematical abstractions, these tightly connect to the assumptions one can draw from the particular scenario.
 Indeed, (H1) can model fairly well an obstacle whose position changes over time with a dynamics that is much faster than that of the robot, but occupies, on average, the same regions of space with a fixed frequency: think of obstacles such as a stream of people, or falling debris, or droplets of water.
-(H2) instead models scenarios in which the collision can only happen in newly explored areas, e.g. a robot vacuum in a house (without pets playing around !).
-On the other hand (H3) would more accurately model a scenario where, e.g., the obstacle is a pillar whose position is fixed but uncertain.
+On the other hand (H3) would more accurately model a scenario where, for example, the obstacle is a pillar whose position is fixed but uncertain.
+Finally, hypothesis (H2) is the more involved assumption.
+This hypothesis models scenarios where collisions can occur only in the additional area covered at the last step taken.
+For example, consider a robot boat navigating through a minefield in the sea.
+It is reasonable to assume that collisions can only happen in front of the boat.
+However, a return trip on the same path would not be automatically safe because the mines bob with the waves and slowly change their, already uncertain, positions around their respective means.
+A stylized depiction of a few of these example scenarios is shown in \Cref{fig:scenarios}.

 Notice that the complete set of possible scenarios form a somehow continuous spectrum in which (H1) and (H3) lie at two opposite extremes: (H1) is total independence between configurations, while (H3) denotes \enquote{total dependence}.
 Multiple different modelling assumptions about the uncertainty can be found in the range in between (H1) and (H3), such as (H2).
+We show in simulation in \Cref{sec:numval} how these hypotheses influence probability estimates in the same simple scenario.